The following piece was originally published by American Renaissance, on September 21, 2018.

 Not long ago, in an attempt to arouse pity for the occupiers from Africa or the Middle East, President Macron compared them to deported Jews.
 There is no doubt that the prohibition against doubting the reality of the Holocaust facilitated the establishment of the legal framework of anti-racism.
 The decision to forbid Holocaust denial—and the anti-Jewish sentiment that underlies denial—consolidated the anti-racist legislation that makes it impossible to speak truthfully about the demographic change that has become the instrument of genocide by substitution.
 The French may neither deny the reality of genocide by gas chamber nor recognize the reality of genocide by substitution.

-Whether their enemies are Nazis or Muslims, Jews are always on the front line.
+Whether their enemies are Nazis (in the context of the genocide by gas chambers) or Muslims (in the context of the genocide by substitution), Jews are always on the front line among the victims of racism or anti-racism.
 One must appreciate the irony: The sanctification of the Holocaust, the legal prohibition against doubting the crimes committed by Nazis against Jews, is part of a legal arsenal that prevents resistance to the crimes committed by Muslims against Jews—and against us all.

 Anti-racism, the denier and the accomplice of anti-Jewish racism